 The Commonwealth forms a significant part of the global scientific community.
-It is home to 12% of the world’s researchers and accounts for around 10% of global research and development expenditure.
-The Commonwealth represents nearly a third of the world’s population, in 52 countries across the globe.
+The Commonwealth is home to nearly a third of the world’s population, 12% of the world’s researchers and accounts for around 10% of global research and development expenditure.

 Supporting research consortia